If bone cancer spreads

 • the brain

-Bone cancer does not often spread to the lymph nodes around the tumour (regional lymph nodes).
+Rarely, bone cancer can spread to lymph nodes near the tumour (called regional lymph nodes).

 Expert review and references